Jon Davis APAM

 Giles Manley APAM

-Giles graduated from Newcastle Uni in 2017 and has joined us at PhysioStudio.
-He has a particular interest in injury prevention, neck rehabilitation, foot and ankle injuries.
-Outside of work Giles is active playing cricket, cycling and is quite a talented musician.
+Giles graduated from Newcastle Uni in 2017 and has joined us here at the PhysioStudio.
+Since commencing, Giles has developed an interest in treating a diverse range of injuries, including foot and ankle injuries and shoulders.

 Kate Ryan APAM